babel/babel/packages/babel-preset-react/README.md

 # babel-preset-react

-> Babel preset for all react plugins.
+> Babel preset for all React plugins.

 ## Install